How to Work from Home

 Ensure you have everything you need

 The absolute minimum for me is just the internet and a laptop.
 Of course, this won’t apply to everyone, but keep at home what you can to ensure that you’re able to do your job.
-Instead of turning your head and calling across the room to a colleague, you can swap that out to apps such as Slack (for team chat) and Skype (for voice/video calls).
+Instead of turning your head and calling across the room to a colleague, you can swap that out to apps such as Slack (for team chat) and Zoom (for voice/video calls).

 Any specific software that you need for your work, make sure your employer can provide this for you on your personal laptop, and if not, maybe you can take home your work computer!